DestinyVolt/D-D/Squiddle/Squiddle.md

 Past this point, probably go back into Wizard, just for the spell slots.
 Focus more on upcasting then new spells, might even grab lower level spells.

 #### Look for Spell Scrolls:
-1st: Continual Flame \
+1st: Identify  \
-2nd: Find Vehicle \
+2nd: Continual Flame, Find Vehicle \
 3rd: Leomund's Tiny Hut, Glyph of Warding, Counterspell,  Vampiric Touch (Change to Psychic Damage for eating a brain?), Phantom Steed